Behavior Prior Representation learning for Offline Reinforcement Learning: Discussion

 \section{Discussion}

 \paragraph{Limitations and Future Work} Although this work has shown effectiveness in learning representations that are robust to visual distractions, it still struggles when the distribution of evaluation environments shifts too much from the training environment, this suggests that further improvement on the generalization abilities of the representation is required.
-Another limitation is that although we have shown that it is harmless to estimate the value function by leveraging BPR representations, it is still theoretically unsupported.
-Further development of a more theoretically grounded representation objective is needed.
-A potential future work is to combine the BPR objective with the reconstruction for reward and transition functions.

-\paragraph{Conclusion} Offline RL algorithms typically suffer from two main issues: one is the difficulty of learning from high-dimensional visual input data, the other is the implicit under-parameterization phenomenon that can lead to low-rank features of the value network, further resulting in low performance.
+Another limitation related to the nature of the approach is that if the behavioral policy is uninformative, then our approach will likely result in a policy that has the same performance as the behavior but without any improvement.
+However, it is straightforward to leverage information about the behavior (either a priori or from statistics on the returns in the dataset) to decide when to use BPR.
+From these perspectives, further development of a more theoretically grounded representation objective might be needed. \paragraph{Conclusion} Offline RL algorithms typically suffer from two main issues: one is the difficulty of learning from high-dimensional visual input data, the other is the implicit under-parameterization phenomenon that can lead to low-rank features of the value network, further resulting in low performance.
 In this work, we propose a simple yet effective method for state representation learning in an Offline RL setting which can be combined with any existing Offline RL pipeline with minimal changes.
-Theoretically, we prove that the representation objective carries out performance guarantees when combining conservative or pessimistic Offline RL algorithms.
-Empirically, we show that the proposed objective is practical across a wide range of tasks and outperforms many state-of-the-art representation approaches.
-We hope this work will drive future interest in a close study of representations in Offline RL settings.